MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 1. To exit your SSH session, type the exit command in the terminal window or PuTTY console window.
 Close all terminal or PuTTY windows.

 Now that you know how to set up a HDInsight cluster, you can use that cluster to perform more advanced operations.
-You will next explore how to perform map and reduce operations using Python programs.
+In the next exercise, you will learn how to perform map and reduce operations using Python programs.

 <a name="Exercise2"></a>
 ## Exercise 2: Creating and running Python programs for HDInsight on Linux